What Is A Startup MVP & How To Build One?

 MVP in Software Development

-What is MVP in software and technology
+What Is MVP in Software and Technology?

 The MVP approach is commonly used in software development because it’s perfectly compatible with the agile software development methodology.
 The agile development philosophy and the MVP approach both prioritize customer input throughout the development process, not after it.

-MVP in product management
+MVP in Product Management

 It’s important to remember that the goal of releasing an MVP is not to make money — it’s to manage the release of your product.
 The MVP is the very first, incredibly simple (yet functional) version of your product that you can use to target your first users.
 Those users’ feedback can then be used to manage the next production iteration, and so on and so forth.
 This helps create a very manageable production cycle that minimizes the risk of overextending producing resources in the wrong direction.